emersonrp/WxMOO/README.md

 * object browser, like MacMOOSE but hopefully nicer.

 Things that aren't currently on the rader:
 * tkMOO-light has a whole plugin architecture, and all sorts of third-party additions (I even wrote one, years ago).
-I'm not delusional enough to think that there'll be a flourishing ecosystem of developers around **this** MOO client.
+I'm not delusional enough to think that there'll be a flourishing ecosystem of developers around **this** MOO client, so I'm not actually desigining with that in mind.
 * I MOO socially, occasionally.
-I don't do RPG MUDs or things like that, so
+I don't do RPG MUDs or things like that, so I have no need for triggers and macros and so forth.
+I don't even have a clear idea of what people do with them.

 Guiding thoughts:
 * Monospaced fonts and intuitive, pleasant uis are not inherently incompatible.